• YOUR MOVE TO MAURITIUS

 Nationals of most countries do not require a visa prior to travelling to Mauritius.
 The Non-Citizen should hold a passport with a minimum validity of 6 months as from date of arrival, a valid return ticket and sufficient funds to meet the costs of your stay in Mauritius.

-Tourist visas in Mauritius are issued upon arrival at the airport to visa exempt passport holders and are valid for a maximum period up to 60 days with the possibility of a maximum 30-day extension after the initial 60 days, depending on the return ticket validity.
+Tourist visas in Mauritius are issued free of charge upon arrival at the airport to visa exempt passport holders and are valid for a maximum period up to 60 days with the possibility of a maximum 30-day extension after the initial 60 days, depending on the return ticket validity.

 I arrived on a tourist visa and want to apply for an Occupation Permit.
 Can I convert my tourist visa into a business visa?

 It is not possible to convert a tourist visa into a business visa whilst in Mauritius if you intend to apply for an Occupation Permit.
-If you intend to work in Mauritius, you should obtain a business visa upon entry to the country.
+Whilst there is talk of changing this rule, if you intend to work in Mauritius, you should obtain a free of charge business visa upon entry to the country.

 How do I obtain a Business Visa for Mauritius?